Tiling by Near Coincidence: Fibonacci tilings by near coincidence

+To expose the essential features of the scaled bilayer construction, we first consider the one-dimensional case.
+The cut-and-project construction of the one-dimensional Fibonacci tiling may be formulated as a projection of the square lattice $\mathbb{Z}^2$, with physical-space coordinates $(n_0 + n_1\tau)$ and internal-space coordinates $(n_0\tau - n_1)$.
+The acceptance condition selects those integer pairs $(n_0,n_1)$ for which

+with a canonical acceptance domain whose length $|\text{AD}|=1+\tau=\tau^2$, yielding the standard Fibonacci tiling with edge lengths in the ratio $\tau\!:\!1$.

+Within the near-coincidence framework, the same integer pairs are selected by viewing the acceptance domain AD as a coincidence window CW of the same size.
+However, the tiling vertices are placed at the midpoint positions $(n_0\tau + n_1)/2$, rather than at $(n_0 + n_1\tau)$.
+As a result, one obtains the correct Fibonacci ordering of long and short edges, but not their canonical length ratio: the “short” and “long” edges initially appear with lengths $\tau/2$ and $1/2$, respectively.

+This discrepancy can be resolved in two ways.
+One may simply retain the correct sequence of long and short edges and rescale their lengths by hand to enforce the canonical ratio.
+Alternatively, one may achieve any required accuracy by shrinking the coincidence window by successive factors of $\tau$, thereby generating sparser tilings whose edge-length ratio approaches $\tau$.
+This occurs because $\tau$ is a Pisot number---an eigenvalue greater than unity of a substitution matrix whose remaining eigenvalue $-1/\tau$ is less than unity in magnitude---ensuring that successive substitutions drive the edge-length ratio toward its canonical value, even when starting from the inverted ratio.
+This behavior is illustrated in Fig.~\ref{fig:1d fib}, where successive coincidence windows of diminishing size are used.

-A direct attempt to recover the canonical Fibonacci substitution rules: $S \rightarrow L$ and $L \rightarrow LS$---or its two-dimensional generalization~\cite[Fig.~3]{Lifshitz02}---by overlaying a pair of $\tau$-scaled Fibonacci tilings, fails as well.
+A direct attempt to recover the canonical Fibonacci substitution rules: $S \rightarrow L$ and $L \rightarrow LS$ by overlaying a pair of $\tau$-scaled tilings, fails as well.
 Instead, one obtains alternative \emph{symmetric} substitution rules~\footnote{Alternative, or conjugate, substitution rules that define the same tiling are discussed elsewhere.
-See, for example, the discussion of metallic-mean sequences in Baake and Grimm~\cite[Sec.
-4.4]{Baake13}.} for the $L$ tiles, whereby every $LL$ pair is substituted by $SLLS$, and individual $L$ tiles are replaced by either $LS$ or $SL$ with equal probability, depending on their surroundings.
-This can be seen by comparing any pair of successive one-dimensional tilings in Fig.~\ref{fig:1d fib}, or the pair of $\tau$-scaled square tilings in Fig.~\ref{fig:square b}.
-The use of such substitution rules, while correct, is less convenient, as one needs to keep track of the orientations of the $L$ tiles in each iteration of the substitution.
-Compare with the use of red arrows in the Ammann-Beenker tiling above (Fig.~\ref{fig:Substitution rules}).
-An encoding of the orientation can be achieved by distinguishing two types of $L$ and $S$ tiles using overhead arrows and removing the arrows at the end, with substitution rules given by $\LR \to \LR\SR$, $\LL \to \SL\LL$, $\SR \to \LL$, and $\SL \to \LR$.
+See, for example, the discussion of metallic-mean sequences in Baake and Grimm~\cite[Sec.~4.4]{Baake13}.} in which every $LL$ pair is replaced by $SLLS$, and isolated $L$ tiles are substituted by either $LS$ or $SL$, with equal probability, depending on their surroundings.
+This can be seen by comparing any pair of successive one-dimensional tilings in Fig.~\ref{fig:1d fib}.
+These rules produce the same one-dimensional Fibonacci tiling as the canonical ones, but require keeping track of tile orientations.
+This can be achieved by introducing oriented tiles using overhead arrows, and removing the arrows at the end, with substitution rules given by $\LR \to \LR\SR$, $\LL \to \SL\LL$, $\SR \to \LL$, and $\SL \to \LR$.
+Compare with the use of red arrows in Fig.~\ref{fig:Substitution rules} for substitution rules of the Ammann-Beenker tiling.